Yupsie/admin.yupsie.eu/README.md

 - Create a subdomain in a *specified* directory, like /var/www/subdomains/subdomain.example.com and create a config.php and an index.html in this directory
 - Append a new virtual host to a *specified* file in the Apache directory, requiring a manual Apache restart, or a cronjob to reload Apache.
 Use the `reload` directive to perform a syntax check and keep your webserver up and running
 - Manage files in a *specified* folder
+- View statistics, like number of visitors/pageviews and the percentage of the used browsers per month or the total of the current year
+- Manage cronjobs, view the logs of the cronjobs and the errorlogs

 ## Installation instructions: create a config.php